ken1882/Trainers/KarDiaAssistant/README.md

 ## Disclaimer: I AM NOT RESPONSIBLE FOR YOUR BAN

 ## Usage:
+Run `KarDiaAssistant.exe` without arguments at first time to cache the library correctly or it may stuck.

 Call `pyhton main.py` or `KarDiaAssistant.exe` in command line with following arguments:

 ```